sachinsonvane/LLoydsBankAssigment/README.md

 This application using Clean Architecture with MVVM design pattern using Android Jetpack Architecture components like:Compose, LiveData,Lifecycle,Coroutines,Room DataBase,HiltViewModel,navigation,dagger etc for the application performance,readability,maintainability testability,scalability and simplicity.

+1) Proper Documentation.
+2) Used Clean Architecture with MVVM design using Android Compose.
+3) As per open-apis and business requirements design and developed application functionality.
+3) UNIT Test
+4) UITest
+5) Use Cases